 The farming level starts doing interesting things with #query blueprints and stockpiles.
 Note the careful customization of the food stockpiles and the stockpile chains set up with the give aliases.
 This is so when multiple stockpiles can hold the same item, the largest can keep the smaller ones filled.
+For example the give2up alias funnels seeds from the seeds feeder pile to the container-enabled seed storage pile.
 If you have multiple stockpiles holding the same type on different z-levels, though, this can be tricky to set up with a blueprint.
 Here, the jugs and pots stockpiles must be manually linked to the quantum stockpile on the industry level, since we can't know beforehand how many z-levels away that is.
 Note how we call that out in the #query blueprint's message().